pengyanhui/LineaRE/README.md

 ## Update!
 We reorganized and optimized the code.
-The new version of the code has clearer logical structure and faster running speed, and supports multi GPU parallel training to further accelerate the training speed.
+The new version of the code has clearer logical structure and faster running speed, and supports multi GPUs parallel training to further accelerate the training speed.

 ## Code
 Running LineaRE is very easy, just:
-1. put your arguments in the json files <code> ./configs/*.json </code>, e.g. <code> config_FB15k.json </code>
+1. put your arguments in the json files <code> ./config/*.json </code>, e.g. <code> config_FB15k.json </code>
 2. execute command, <code> python3 main.py </code>
 #### Code files
 Totally six python files: